-A round trip is something that travels from one location to another, and then back again.
-A common abbreviation for a round trip in the travel industry is R/T. The standard opposite of a round trip is one-way.
+A round trip is the term for a journey for travels from one location to another and then back again to the original starting point.
+A common abbreviation for a round trip in the travel industry is R/T. The standard opposite of a round trip is a one way.

 Round trip often refers to transportation, where travel is booked from Point A to Point B and then from Point B to Point A, often called a round-trip ticket.

-Round trip is usually the preferred spelling for the noun, while the hyphenated “round-trip” is often preferred as a modifier.
-However, along with the single-word “roundtrip,” these spelling variations are often used interchangeably.
-A round trip may also be called a return; a round-trip ticket may be called a return ticket.
+Round trip is usually the preferred spelling for the noun, while the hyphenated round-trip is often preferred as a modifier.
+However, along with the single-word roundtrip, these spelling variations are often used interchangeably.
+A round trip may also be called a return; for example, a round-trip ticket may be called a return ticket.